farrantch/chasefarrant.com/site/projects/chasefarrant.com/index.md

 &nbsp;
+## Why Eleventy?
+I love the simplicity of Markdown and wanted that to be the primary format - but Markdown alone isn't enough.
+11ty allows you to use Markdown, Nunjucks, Handlebars, WebC, EJS, and raw HTML - all within the same template!

+With the built-in functionality of multiple languages and frameworks, developers can structure their projects as they see fit and pull in data from various sources, e.g., JSON, YAML, or even external APIs.
+The hot-reload functionality allows you to quickly see changes in the browser without having to rebuild manually.

+&nbsp;
 ## Plugins
 Here are a few 11ty plugins that I enabled:
 - __Favicon Generator__ - Automatically generates all the different favicons required to provide the best experience for all users.